jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 ``js.map``, ``woff2``, ``ttf``, eot.

-If your package uses any other file type it must be converted to one of the above types.
+If your package uses any other file type it must be converted to one of the above types or `include a loader in the import statement <https://webpack.js.org/concepts/loaders/#inline>`__.
+If you include a loader, the loader must be importable at build time, so if it is not already installed by JupyterLab, you must add it as a dependency of your extension.

 If your JavaScript is written in any other dialect than EMCAScript 5 it must be converted using an appropriate tool.
+You can use Webpack to pre-build your extension to use any of it's features not enabled in our build config.
+To build a compatible package sett ``output.libraryTarget`` to ``"commonjs2"`` in your Webpack config.
+(see `this <https://github.com/saulshanabrook/jupyterlab-webpack>`__ example repo).

 If you publish your extension on ``npm.org``, users will be able to install it as simply ``jupyter labextension install <foo>``, where ``<foo>`` is